pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ]
 ```

 Now what if you wanted to run an aggregation pipeline to only return rectangles which have an `area` greater than `12`.
 This isn't possible using a regular `$match`/`find()` query condition.
-However, using aggregation expressions, different fields can be analysed together, in-situ.
-Therefore, by using a `$expr` inside a `$match` this requirement can be achieved, by using the following pipeline, for example:
+However, using aggregation expressions, different fields can be analysed in combination, in-situ.
+By using a `$expr` inside a `$match` this requirement can be achieved with the following pipeline for example:

 ```javascript
 var pipeline = [